luso-torres/HeatTransfer/README.md

 # Heat Transfer algorithm

 The documents presented here were developed to demonstrate the heat transfer (conduction and convection) on a 2D-structural Finn applying the finite domain analysis CVFEM (Control Volume Finite Element Method).
+The proposed algorithm achieved a 97.8% efficiency compared to the analytical result.
 This is a symmetric problem solution with the following boundary conditions:
 - The object is at a fixed tempearture at one of the ends ($200^\circ C$);
 - The environment temperature ($T_\infty$) is $25^\circ C$